|Position:||Co-Offensive Coordinator/Offensive Line|

 |Alma Mater:||Iowa Wesleyan|

-• Has established himself as one of the nation’s top developers of offensive line talent since joining the Sooners in 2013.
-He was also named one of Rivals.com’s top 25 recruiters of 2017.
+• Has established himself as one of the country's top developers of offensive line talent since joining the Sooners in 2013.
+He was named one of Rivals.com’s top 25 recruiters of 2017 and 2018, and was a finalist for the 2017 Broyles Award, given to the nation's top assistant coach.

-• 2016 offensive line overcame early season shuffling due to injuries to help Sooners to one of most productive offensive years in school history, ranking first nationally in passing efficiency rating (mark of 193.79 set an FBS record) and pass completion percentage (.706), second in total offense (554.8 ypg) and third in scoring offense (43.9 ppg).
+• OU's 2016 offensive line overcame early season shuffling due to injuries to help Sooners to one of most productive offensive years in school history, ranking first nationally in passing efficiency rating (mark of 193.79 set an FBS record) and pass completion percentage (.706), second in total offense (554.8 ypg) and third in scoring offense (43.9 ppg).
 OU also led the Big 12 by allowing just 1.6 sacks per game.
+Left tackle Orlando Brown was the Big 12 Offensive Lineman of the Year.

 • Sent three offensive linemen (Daryl Williams, Adam Shead and Tyrus Thompson) to the NFL Scouting Combine in 2015, a total topped by only two other FBS programs.
 Williams was an All-Big 12 First Team pick, while Shead and Thompson were both second-team selections.